nyc-purple-martins-2015/nyc-career-phase-guide/outreach-intros.md

 ##Requesting a LinkedIn Request

+Below is a sample outreach to a mutual connection via LinkedIn.
+Each section is numbered to help guide you in all areas you should hit on
+1 - Start with the reason for your message
+2 - Then state the reason for the meeting/introduction
+3 - State you won't ask for a job
+4 - Make request mutually benefical (if possible)
+5 - Include your "Story"
+6 - Give your 1st degree an out

 1   “Hi John, I see that Susan Smith is in your first-degree network.
 I would very much appreciate an introduction to her for a 10 minute conversation.”

 2   “I noticed that Susan works in alumni relations at Ivy University.
 Over the long term, I’m very interested in making a move into higher education.
 I would welcome the opportunity to get Susan’s perspective on how the school is organized and where I might be able to add value down the road.”